 - Oily Fish: Tuna, salmon, and other oily fish often contain omega-3 fatty acids that may protect the heart and offer other health benefits.

 - Fiber: Oats, beans, and other fiber-rich foods may help people normalize their bowel movements and maintain a healthy gut.

-Before starting an anti-inflammatory diet, consult with a doctor or dietician.
+Before starting a healthy-inflammatory response diet, consult with a doctor or dietician.
 This allows you to get medical support and avoid implementing drastic dietary changes that otherwise may result in other health problems.

 How Do Dietary Changes Impact Leaky Gut?

 If a person is diagnosed with a leaky gut, this individual may need to evaluate leaky gut foods to avoid and integrate additional nutrient-rich foods in their diet.
 Over time, a myriad of dietary changes may help enhance your gut health.